VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 `DrawWaveFormSliceAtIndex` is used to draw the slices based various editor parameters.

 ## Conclusion
 I'm happy with how Encore turned out, as it is my current editor of choice when creating beatmaps.
 I learnt a lot of interesting things from developing it.
-Developing a tool for an actual game that others could use was a useful experience, since I encountered problems such as compatability, adhering to file formats, and specific niche issues that's almost exlusive to the game in question.
+Developing a tool for an actual game that others could use was a giving experience, since I encountered problems such as compatability, adhering to file formats, and specific niche issues that's almost exlusive to the game in question.
 Developing a tool doesn't require any general knowledge, but rather requires you to study what you're developing the tool for closely because of those niche issues.

 ## Feature Showcase
 How you place notes and holds alike, and removing them.